khansharukh/ed-meetup/README.md

 If there is any issue with running the application, please `run` the below commands

+SQL file also added for ease of access

 `npm install && npm run dev`

 **To check APIs**